 - Clutch Size

 - Common moorhens breed from April to August.
 The female lays a clutch of 6–10 eggs, and may lay 2–3 clutches in a season.

 - Fledging Duration

-- Within 3 weeks the young are able to feed themselves and within 7 weeks they are able to fly.
-The young, however, stay with their parents until fall to help raise later broods.
+- At 3 weeks of age, young chicks can forage for themselves.
+Most can fly by 7 weeks of age.
+The young, however, stay with their parents until the fall to help raise later broods.